jdum/odfdo/doc_src/src/recipes.md

 ### Create a basic text document with footnotes

-Create a basic text document with footnotes.
+Create a basic document containing some paragraphs and headers, add some footnotes.
+Footnotes are displayed at the end of the pages of the document.

 ??? code "recipes/create_a_basic_text_document_with_footnotes.py"